Buddy Roemer: Post-gubernatorial career

 Immediately after leaving office as governor, Roemer taught a course in economics for the spring semester 1992 at his alma mater, Harvard University.

-The Sterling Group, Inc. (1992–1997)

-After the 1991 election cycle concluded, Roemer teamed up with a long-time friend, Joseph Traigle, to form The Sterling Group, Inc. The two met in the late 1960s in Shreveport, where they were both active in the Junior Chamber International.

-The Sterling Group specializes in international trade of plastic raw materials between the United States and Mexico.
-Roemer served as the chairman of the board and Traigle served as president.
-Roemer was a strong supporter of improving Louisiana and U.S. trade with Mexico.
-Traigle bought Roemer out of the company in 1997.

 1995 gubernatorial election

 In 1995, Roemer attempted a political comeback when he again ran for governor.
-Having been squeezed out in 1991 between Edwards and Duke, Roemer chose to run on a much more conservative platform in 1995, emphasizing an anti-crime and anti-welfare stance.
-For example, he called for prisoner chain gangs to clean up litter on state highways.
 Roemer held a wide lead for much of the campaign, but faded in the days before the primary election as State Senator Mike Foster, who switched affiliation from Democratic to Republican during the campaign, took conservative votes away from him.
 As a result, Roemer finished fourth with 18 percent of the vote, two percentage points from making the runoff, called the general election in Louisiana.

-2004 U.S. Senate election

-In the summer of 2004, Roemer briefly considered entering the race to succeed retiring U.S. Senator John Breaux.
-Roemer passed on the race, and Republican U.S. Representative David Vitter of Louisiana's 1st congressional district, which includes suburban New Orleans, was elected to succeed Breaux.
-Vitter represented the house district held from 1977 to 1999 by Republican Bob Livingston, one of Roemer's gubernatorial rivals in 1987.